rtxjean/rtxjean/README.md

 I specialize in creating custom tools, economy systems, and network optimization.

 - 🛠️ Currently developing **BK-Gradients** and **TicketMaster**.
-- 🌌 Focused on space-themed digital branding and modern UI/UX.
 - 💻 Experienced in Java, Kotlin, and Linux environment management.

 ---